Explore some mathematical ideas without doing the maths.

 This one might look similar, but it is calculated

 using the rule that generates the Mandelbrot set.
+See below.

 What next?